jdroger/Fibroblast_Mechanotransduction_Network/README.md

 ---

 - **1_ModelValidation**: Qualitative validation of input-output and input-intermediate predictions with independent literature set.
-Consists of functions for model simulations (validationsimulations.m) and comparison with literature (validationanalysis.m).
-Generates Figure 2
-  - *1A_ParameterSweep*: Sweep of EC50/n parameters for optimizing prediction accuracy.
-Generates Supplemental Figure S2
+  - *ValidationSimulations.m*: Runs model simulations of network activation in response to single input stimuli, and categorizes changes in node activity compared to baseline conditions based on a 5% threshold
+  - *ValidationAnalysis.m*: Compares model-predicted changes to independent literature set and visualizes as a qualitative heatmap (Figure 2)
+  - *1A_ParameterSweep*: Performs parameter sweep of EC50/n reaction parameters, predicting qualitative changes in node activity for each parameter set and comparing predictions to independent literature set to optimize parameters (Figure S2)